NdagiStanley/dotfiles/code/README.md

 # dotfiles/code

+## Overview

+The contents herein are specific for configuring my developer environment.
+More on this can be found in my [**repo-boiler-plate**](https://github.com/NdagiStanley/repo-boiler-plate#repo-boiler-plate) repository.

+## Tools

 > Editorconfig

 There's a `.editorconfig` file to use for repos that you create.
 For more details check out the [EditorConfig website](http://editorconfig.org/).